$6,595 | Completing Grades 9–12

 $6,595

-We leave the US and fly overnight to São Miguel, Azores.
+We leave the US on day 1 and fly overnight to arrive in São Miguel, Azores on day 2.
 After a short transfer, we set up camp and settle in.
 The evening is all about playing games and getting to know each other.

-We start the trip by helping out at a local donkey sanctuary.
-Tasks may include feeding, grooming, cleaning hooves, or mucking out paddocks.
+We start the trip by helping out at a local donkey sanctuary, and learning about the history of donkeys on the island.
+Tasks may include feeding, caring for the animals, and mucking out paddocks.
 It’s hands-on, rewarding work that sets the tone for the days ahead.
+Our service partners also share more about daily life in the Azores, and we learn about the culture and people as we give back to the island.

-We hike the Serra Devassa trail through lagoons and forest, stopping at scenic lookouts like Boca do Inferno.
-In the afternoon, we kayak or SUP across the twin lakes of Sete Cidades—Lagoa Verde and Lagoa Azul.
+Explore on the water, as we kayak or SUP across the twin lakes of Sete Cidades - Lagoa Verde and Lagoa Azul.

 We head out for a guided whale-watching tour, then stop at Princess Ring Islet for a swim, snorkel, and beach hangout.
 The day wraps up exploring the coastal town of Vila Franca do Campo.

-We hike to Lagoa do Fogo, a crater lake surrounded by untouched wilderness.
-In the afternoon, we gear up for a canyoning adventure—jumping, sliding, and climbing through river gorges in Nordeste.
+We gear up for a canyoning adventure filled with jumping, sliding, and climbing through river gorges in Nordeste.

 Day 13: Surf, Relax, & Final Banquet